That's how much I earned from a $0.12 investment the four months after starting an Esty shop.

 The challenge is just getting people to just your website.

-In retail, one of the best practices to increase revenue is to up sell, or suggest add-on products.
+In retail, one of the best practices to drive revenue growth is to focus on increasing average order value, through up-selling, or suggesting add-on products.

 When you use the search function to find what you need in Etsy, all you see is a bunch of tiled photographs and listing descriptions.

-You don't see the company's specific brand.
-You don't see how they are different.
+You don't see the company's specific brand or how they are different.
 As a seller, you can't even include that information in the listing title, because you need to optimize that for search.